JosieMarie0110/JosieMarie0110/README.md

 # Josephine Gutierrez

-Customer Success professional with **15+ years of experience across SaaS, cybersecurity, and cloud technologies**, specializing in technical account management, customer adoption, and translating complex technical concepts into clear business value.
+Customer Success professional with 15+ years of experience across SaaS, cybersecurity, and cloud technologies, specializing in technical account management, customer adoption, and translating complex technical concepts into clear business value.

-I am currently building **AI-powered tools and automation workflows** designed to improve Customer Success operations, customer communication, and technical-to-business translation.
+I am currently building AI-powered tools and automation workflows** designed to improve Customer Success operations, customer communication, and technical-to-business translation.

 My work focuses on the intersection of **Customer Success, AI, and technical operations**.